nelsonfigueroa/nelson.cloud/content/blog/learning_go.md

 $ go build
 ```

-This will create an executable named after the project directory `example`.
+This will create an executable named after the project directory `hello`.
 In Windows, this will be a `.exe` file.
-In this case it is an executable named `example`.
+In this case it is an executable named `hello`.
 You can run this executable and it'll print "hello world".

 ```
-$ ./example
+$ ./hello
 ```

 Alternatively, you can run `go install` which is the same thing except the executable is put in a `bin` directory in the same location as the `src` folder we created (the `go` workspace).
-The directory path will be `~/go/bin` and in that directory you should see the `example` binary (assuming you're following this guide).
+The directory path will be `~/go/bin` and in that directory you should see the `hello` binary (assuming you're following this guide).
 If the program imported something from outside the standard library, it would compile and cache those dependencies in a `package` directory.

 ## Variables